 -

-Ongoing geopolitical uncertainties: Tensions and conflicts can prompt investors to flock to gold as a safe harbour, stabilising demand.
+Ongoing geopolitical uncertainties: Tensions and conflicts push investors toward gold as a safe harbour, sustaining demand through volatility.

 -

-Continued central bank demand for gold: As central banks diversify their reserves away from fiat currencies, gold remains a preferred choice.
+Continued central bank demand: As central banks diversify reserves away from fiat currencies, gold remains a preferred choice.

 -